6 Subtle Signs You Could Use More Sleep (Beyond Just Feeling Tired)

 In addition to prioritizing sleep quantity, optimizing sleep quality is essential: Some habits that can throw it off include eating fatty foods right before bed, drinking alcohol or caffeine too late in the day, looking at screens at night, and keeping your bedroom too hot or too bright.

-It's worth noting that many of these sensations of sleeplessness can also be signs of a more serious medical condition.
+It's worth noting that many of these sensations of sleeplessness can also be signs of a more serious medical issue.
 If they persist or seem to get worse regardless of how much sleep you get, you'll want to check in with your doctor.